Gillian Gowers

-Gillian Gowers (born 9 April 1964, in Horfield) is a retired female badminton player from England.
+Gillian Carol Gowers (born 9 April 1964, in Horfield) is an English retired badminton player.

 Badminton career

 World Championships

 She won the bronze medal at the 1985 IBF World Championships in mixed doubles with Nigel Tier.

 Olympic Games

 Gowers participated in the 1992 Barcelona Summer Olympics for Great Britain.

 Commonwealth Games

 She represented England and won double gold medal in the team event and the women's doubles with Gillian Clark, at the 1986 Commonwealth Games in Edinburgh, Scotland.
 She also participated in the singles and mixed doubles.

 Four years later she represented England again and won another gold medal in the team event but had to settle for a silver medal in the women's doubles with Clark, at the 1990 Commonwealth Games in Auckland, New Zealand.